Stephen Flemmi: Criminal career

-Relationship with James J. Bulger
+Relationship with James J. Bulger and the FBI

 In 1965, James J. "Whitey" Bulger was released from Federal prison after serving a nine-year sentence for robbing banks.
-After a few years of working as a janitor, he became an enforcer for South Boston mob boss Donald Killeen.
-After Killeen was murdered by an enforcer for the Mullen Gang, Winter Hill Gang boss Howie Winter mediated the dispute between Bulger and the remaining Killeens and the Mullens, who were led by Patrick Nee.
+After a few years of working as a janitor, he became an enforcer for South Boston mob boss Donald "Donnie" Killeen.
+After Killeen was murdered by an enforcer for the Mullen Gang, Winter Hill Gang boss Howard "Howie" Winter mediated the dispute between Bulger and the remaining Killeens and the Mullens, who were led by Patrick "Pat" Nee.
 Winter soon chose Bulger as his man in South Boston.
-Shortly afterward, Bulger became partners with Flemmi.

-At this time, the Boston FBI office tried to convince Bulger to become an informant, but he refused.
+At this time, the Boston FBI office tried to convince Bulger to become an informant, but he initially refused.
+In 1974, Bulger became partners with Flemmi as enforcers for the Winter Hill Gang.

+Bulger joined Flemmi in the Top Echelon informant program in 1975 when he was recruited by the FBI agent John "Zip" Connolly.
 Bulger allegedly told Flemmi that he knew his secret.
 Flemmi has insisted that he did not know at the time that Bulger was also an informant.
-Kevin Weeks, however, insists that Flemmi's story is untrue.
+The mobster Kevin Weeks, however, insists that Flemmi's story is untrue.
 He considers it too much of a coincidence that Bulger became an informant a year after becoming Flemmi's partner.
 He has written of his belief that Flemmi had probably helped to build a Federal case against him.
 Weeks has said that Bulger was likely forced to choose between supplying information to the FBI or returning to prison.

+Rico, Flemmi's initial handler, was transferred to the Miami office of the FBI in 1970 and retired in 1975.
+With assistance from Bulger, Connolly revived Flemmi's relationship with the FBI.
+Connolly served as the handler of Flemmi and Bulger from 1975 until his retirement in 1990.
+United by a shared antipathy for the Patriarca family, a desire to profit from its destruction, and the protection of the FBI, Flemmi and Bulger forged a formidable and enduring partnership.
+As the alliance between the gangsters and the FBI developed, Flemmi and Bulger dined periodically with FBI agents investigating the Mafia, including Connolly and several of his colleagues on the Boston Organized Crime squad, Connolly's supervisors, John Morris and James Ring, and Joseph D. Pistone, who had went undercover to infiltrate the Bonanno crime family in New York as "Donnie Brasco".